aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/cloudwatchlogs/README.md

 * Plugin name `cloudwatch_logs`: the newer and higher performance cloudwatch plugin built in C in the Fluent Bit upstream code base.
 It has more limited log group and stream name templating support.
 See its [documentation](https://docs.fluentbit.io/manual/pipeline/outputs/cloudwatch).
 This directory contains an example task definition for the high performance plugin without templating.
 The log stream name will be set to be `{log_stream_prefix}{log tag}` and [FireLens sets the log tag](https://github.com/aws/aws-for-fluent-bit/blob/mainline/troubleshooting/debugging.md#firelens-tag-and-match-pattern-and-generated-config) to be `{container name in task definition}-firelens-{task ID}`.
 So the log stream name for this example will be `stdout-stderr-app-firelens-{task ID}`.

 For more on the AWS Go outputs vs AWS C outputs, check out the [FAQ entry in our debugging guide](https://github.com/aws/aws-for-fluent-bit/blob/mainline/troubleshooting/debugging.md#aws-go-plugins-vs-aws-core-c-plugins).

 #### Recommended cloudwatch_logs configuration options

 To minimize the possibility of log loss when sending to CloudWatch, consider using the recommended configuration outlined in the [CloudWatch Recommendations](https://github.com/aws/aws-for-fluent-bit/issues/340) issue.

+#### High throughput logging to CloudWatch Logs via multiple workers

+As of AWS For Fluent Bit `2.32.0`, the `cloudwatch_out` plugin supports high througpht logging via multiple workers.
+Set the `workers` option to a high value such as `5`.
+Fluent Bit will spin up the specified number of workers as threads which will take advantage of concurrency.
+For best performance, the number of workers should be at least the number of cores on the host.
+AWS For Fluent Bit `2.31.12` and prior does not support multiple workers and should should only use `0` and `1` workers.

 ### What if I just want the raw log line from the container to appear in CloudWatch?